Pronunciation: AHR-kay-oh-SEH-ruh-tops

 Archaeoceratops oshimai

-In a rather contradictory manner, (arkhaios means "ancient" but neo means "new"), Archaeoceratops is one of the oldest neoceratopsians.
-It's also one of the smallest ceratopsians (ceratops means "horn face") with many features found in its later-living, giant horn-faced relatives.
-But funnily enough, a horned-face isn't one of them.
+In a rather contradictory manner—arkhaios means "ancient" but neo means "new"—Archaeoceratops is one of the oldest neoceratopsians.
+It's also one of the smallest ceratopsians—a name derived from the Greek ceras "horn" and ops "face"—with many features found in its later-living, gigantic, horn-faced relatives.
+But, funnily enough, a horned face isn't one of them.

 Etymology